tabzim/Improved-FK/Readme.txt

 ===========output===========================================================
-The output given by K-NN and SVM code on Discriminative features of USPS dataset is 97.3% and 99.9% as  specified in Table 4.while the result given by diversity metric is 0.476 as mentioned in Table 1
+The output given by K-NN and SVM code on Discriminative features of USPS dataset is 97.3% and 99.9% as  specified in Table 4 of the submitted paper.
+The diversity of the selected features is 0.476 as shown in Table 1 of the paper.